bluesatunsw/groundstation/README.md

 #### Microcontrollers

 For all of our microcontrollers (Arduino or otherwise) we will try and use C++ where possible.
 Bear in mind that you usually can't use the standard library which effectively transforms C++ into C with classes.
-Rust is more efficient but embedded support is not nearly as sophisticated just yet - it is *significantly* faster and more expressive than C/C++ however so it is superior.
+Rust is more efficient but embedded support is not nearly as sophisticated just yet.

 #### PC / Mac / Linux